peteproj/Hand-Detection-with-ML/Gesture_detection_photobooth/README.md

 ## Setup

-Gether the necessary supplies mentioned in the README file
+Gether the necessary supplies mentioned in the other README file on the first page of this repo

 ## Camera Setup